Wuvist/sgx3000/report.typ

 ) <REITs_analysis_yield>

 In @REITs_analysis_yield, we use following REITs and stocks:
--  (1) REITs( blue points):
+-  (1) REITs (blue points):
-  - Sabana REIT (SGX: M1GU)

-    An industrial REIT with a portfolio of 18 properties in Singapore covering high-tech industrial, warehouse and logistics, and general industrial sectors.
+  - (SGX: M1GU) Sabana REIT is an industrial REIT with a portfolio of 18 properties in Singapore covering high-tech industrial, warehouse and logistics, and general industrial sectors.
-  - Keppel Pacific Oak US REIT (SGX: CMOU)

-    An office REIT with 13 freehold office buildings and business campuses across eight markets in the US.
+  - (SGX: CMOU) Keppel Pacific Oak US REIT is an office REIT with 13 freehold office buildings and business campuses across eight markets in the US.
-  - Frasers Logistics & Commercial Trust (SGX: BUOU)

-    A diversified portfolio of 108 properties across Singapore, the UK, Australia, the netherlands and Germany.
+  - (SGX: BUOU) Frasers Logistics & Commercial Trust is a diversified portfolio of 108 properties across Singapore, the UK, Australia, the netherlands and Germany.
-  - Mapletree Logistics Trust (SGX: M44U)

-    An industrial REIT with a portfolio of 187 properties spread across eight countries.
+  - (SGX: M44U) Mapletree Logistics Trust is an industrial REIT with a portfolio of 187 properties spread across eight countries.
 The price of these REITs in over one years.
-- (2) Stocks in other sectors (Non-REITs,red points):
+- (2) Stocks in other sectors (Non-REITs, red points):

 #box(height: 190pt,
-  columns(2, gutter: 11pt)[
+  columns(2, gutter: 10pt)[
    #set par(justify: true)
+   #set text(white)
--
+-  #set text(black)
   - SGX-Singapore Exchange Limited,
   - Telecommunications
   - Singapore Telecommunications Limited,